Christopher Isherwood: Association with Vedanta

-Isherwood and War
+Isherwood and war

 Isherwood's father, Frank Bradshaw-Isherwood, was a colonel in the British Army.
-He was killed during WWI in the Battle Ypres, France in May 1915, at the age of 46.
+He was killed during World War I in the Battle of Ypres, France, in May 1915, at the age of 46.
 Isherwood was 10 years old at the time.
-His father's death “...deeply affected him, not only in his perspective of his father and how he would relate to his mother, but in his attitude towards the military and war itself."
-Isherwood's second novel, The Memorial, published in 1932, describes the impact on a family from the death of the father in WWI.
-The Memorial was the first of what would become the trademark for Isherwood: reflecting his life experience into the plot of a novel.
+His father's death "...deeply affected him, not only in his perspective of his father and how he would relate to his mother, but in his attitude towards the military and war itself."
+Isherwood's second novel, The Memorial, published in 1932, describes the impact on a family from the death of the father in World War I. The Memorial was the first of what would become the trademark for Isherwood: reflecting his life experience into the plot of a novel.

-After being asked to leave Oxford, he lived in Berlin and witnessed the rising power of Fascism, the Nazi Party, and Hitler.
+After being asked to leave Cambridge, he lived in Berlin and witnessed the rising power of Fascism, the Nazi Party, and Hitler.
 Isherwood describes the times in his autobiographical novels The Berlin Stories.
-In 1933, Isherwood fled Germany with his friend Heinz Neddermeyer seeking asylum for Heinz - who was refused entry to England.
-Heinz was finally arrested in the May 1937 by the Gestapo for draft evasion and practicing homosexuality.
+In 1933, Isherwood fled Germany with his friend Heinz Neddermeyer seeking asylum for Heinz — who was refused entry to England.
+Heinz was finally arrested in May 1937 by the Gestapo for draft evasion and practicing homosexuality.

-Back in London, Isherwood's sympathies were with the left, but although the Anti-war movement flourished after WWI, it was fractured into opposing ideological groups.
+Back in London, Isherwood's sympathies were with the left, but although the Anti-war movement flourished after World War I, it was fractured into opposing ideological groups.
 Some wanted to join the fight in the Spanish Civil War, others wanting to just let the Germans in, rather than go to war, still others advocated non-violent resistance, all of which had the effect of weakening their political power.
 The fighting in Spain was savage, and "...the left tore itself apart with squabbling and paranoia.
 Veterans came to feel that the idealism of the cause had been exploited, and many resented being policed by shadowy Communist enforcers."

 In 1937, two of the largest peace groups joined forces; the No More War Movement merged into the Peace Pledge Union.
 The members attested to the following pledge: "War is a crime against humanity.
 I renounce war, and am therefore determined not to support any kind of war.
 I am also determined to work for the removal of all causes of war".
 Some of the leading authors and intellectuals of the time gave speeches and lent their names to the cause, including Gerald Heard, Aldous Huxley, and Bertrand Russell.